-Design Studio (Three) One
+Design Studio (Three) One BA Architecture

-Tutors: Jane Tankard and Thomas Grove
+Jane Tankard & Thomas Grove

 Thomas Grove studied at Liverpool John Moores University and the University of Westminster.
 He works for an architectural practice in London and is interested in film, ornament, traditional modes of representation and the socio-political ramifications of architecture.